Morgan243/rvasec2025llm4h/README.md

 # Quick and Easy - "I just want models running on my machine now!"
 - Setup a service on the machine that will run the LLM: [Ollama is pretty popular, already in many linux repositories](https://ollama.com/)
+    - If not in repo, quick install on linux with `curl -fsSL https://ollama.com/install.sh | sh`
+    - They also have containers
 - Install/setup an interface
     - aichat - CLI
     - llm https://llm.datasette.io/en/stable/setup.html